MoonFlowww/Thot/docs/sub/training/README.md

 - **Staging observer.** `Model::set_staging_observer` lets you inspect every batch transferred to the device (for debugging augmentations or data quality).
-- **Memory format.** Before the first epoch, Thot propagates the requested memory format to convolutional layers and residual projections so weight tensors match the layout of incoming batches.
+- **Memory format.** Before the first epoch, Omni propagates the requested memory format to convolutional layers and residual projections so weight tensors match the layout of incoming batches.
 - **Regularization integration.** Regularisation descriptors registered via